claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 ## Get past paywalls

-Avoid ads / adverts, turn off paywalls, access content for free, view sites without interference. https://12ft.io/ then enter the url you're trying to view.
+Avoid ads / adverts, turn off paywalls, access content for free, view websites in Chrome without interference. https://12ft.io/ then enter the url you're trying to view.
 You can also turn off javascript for the site you're on Chrome Extensions that can help: